vsingh2201/Weather-Monitoring-System-with-Arduino-and-Java/README.md

 # MajorProject
 EECS 1021 Major Projct

+Current Tasks:
+Java Fx 11 does not work on Mac OS, switched to Java Fx 16 on both Windows and Mac OS.
+Test the layouts and the UI controls in the Oracle Java Fx docs.
 Current Goals in the Major Project
 1. To get temperature data through DHT11 and Arduino from the Countdown Handler and display it on the JavaFx label.